 - Content rules such as Data-Identifier, Keywords, and Structured Data Fingerprint.

 - Microsoft is rolling out a new sharing experience for Office 365 (described here).
-If your tenant has the new sharing functionality, external users receive a unique link for the file/folder shared with them and they have to enter an OTP (sent to their email) when they try to access the link from email invite (previously external users were expected to log in with an Office 365 account or any other Microsoft account which isn't a requirement anymore).
+If your tenant has the new sharing functionality, external users receive a unique link for the file or folder shared with them and they have to enter an OTP (sent to their email) when they try to access the link from email invite (previously external users were expected to log in with an Office 365 account or any other Microsoft account which isn't a requirement anymore).
 With this new external sharing experience, Lightning Link cannot block external user collaboration during the time of inviting external users (as this information isn't available then) but blocks external users based on policy match, when they are trying to access the link.
 Hence, use Lightning Link as an additional layer of protection on top of regular near real-time policies as it covers the scenario of external users accessing the sensitive data before near real-time policies can take effect and remove external sharing (a potential data leakage window of up to 2 minutes).

 - If your Office 365 tenant doesn't yet have the above external user sharing experience described above, the following behavior applies.